Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Disappearing bridges

 > A: Bug with newer versions of DynDOLOD.
 Can't fix myself, up to original author of the mod to figure it out.

+## Weapon damage higher in crafting menus than in inventory

+> A: Known issue.
+No known fix.